carmen-cruzarana/dv-pizza/README.md

      ```
 ## Usage

-The following commands will be to run the front-end or back-end scripts:
+The following commands will be to run the scripts:
 ``` npm run dev ```

 ## Pages